 As a community, we recognize that safety is everyone's responsibility.
-We appreciate the opportunity to share with you information regarding Public Safety policies, programs, and services as well as campus crime statistics for the past three calendar years.

-The safety and well-being of all members of the Rider community - students, faculty, staff and visitors are of utmost importance to the University and a primary responsibility of the Department of Public Safety.
-The Department is responsible for the protection of life and property, the enforcement of University policies, the prevention and detection of on-campus crimes and other violations, emergency response management, and other safety services.
+We appreciate the opportunity to share with you, information regarding Public Safety policies, programs, and services as well as campus crime statistics for the past three calendar years.
+The Department of Public Safety is responsible for the protection of life and property, the enforcement of University policies, the prevention and detection of on-campus crimes and other violations, emergency response management, and other safety services.

 Founded in 1865, Rider University is a student-centered community of learners regionally recognized as an academically enriching institution.
-With campuses located in Lawrenceville and Princeton, New Jersey, Rider is an independent, residential university comprised of four academic units: the College of Business Administration; the College of Education and Human Services; the College of Liberal Arts and Sciences; the College of Continuing Studies; and Westminster College of the Arts.
+With campuses located in Lawrenceville and Princeton, New Jersey, Rider is an independent, residential university comprised of four academic units: the Norm Brodsky College of Business, the College of Education and Human Services and the College of Arts and Sciences.
 Rider offers more than 68 undergraduate programs in the fine and performing arts, humanities, sciences, social sciences, education and business, as well as 24 graduate programs principally in business, education, and music.

 This annual security report focuses on Rider's 280-acre Lawrenceville campus located on Route 206 and on its 23-acre Princeton campus located at 101 Walnut Lane.
 The Lawrenceville campus comprises 44 buildings, athletic and recreation fields, on-site parking, and a lake.
 The Princeton campus comprises 15 buildings and on-site parking.
-Rider University also offers programs at the Bancroft School, Haddonfield, New Jersey; and the Bank of America campus in Pennington, New Jersey.
-Criminal offense statistics for these locations are included in the Non-Campus Building/Property column of the Lawrenceville portion of this report.
+Rider University also offers programs at the Bancroft School, Mount Laurel, New Jersey.
+Criminal offense statistics for this location is included in the Non-Campus Building/Property column of the Lawrenceville portion of this report.

 Thank you for taking the time to review this report.
+Our aim is to support the educational mission of Rider University and to serve our community with courtesy and respect and live our core values of Education, Service, Respect, Integrity and Professionalism.
 If you have questions or would like further information about safety and security at Rider University, please contact the Department of Public Safety at 609-896-5029.

-Sincerely,

-James G. Waldon Director of Public Safety
+Sincerely, James G. Waldon, MPA, MAS Director of Public Safety